 - As Corporate Compliance is a highly complex area, and this document cannot address all situations in which breach or concern may apply, employees, board members and affiliates must contact their supervisor as appropriate, or the Chief Quality & Compliance Officer, who will make necessary determinations.
 The best policy is “if in doubt, ask”.

-In addition, to the information listed above, other rules of staff conduct must be maintained in order for employees to work efficiently and effectively together in an organization such as Gateway Community Industries, Inc. Lack of adherence to the rules will result in disciplinary action, up to and including termination.
+In addition, to the information listed above, other rules of staff conduct must be maintained in order for employees to work efficiently and effectively together in an organization such as Gateway Hudson Valley.
+Lack of adherence to the rules will result in disciplinary action, up to and including termination.
 Infringements are summarized below: